CreepsterLGC/Core/README.md

 Wiki:
 ---
-The [wiki](https://github.com/CreepsterLGC/Core/wiki) provides useful information on installing & updating Core as well as its commands & permissions.
+The [wiki](https://github.com/CreepsterLGC/Core/wiki) provides useful informations on installing & updating Core as well as its commands & permissions.
 Feel free to have a look at it!